nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-03-04-do-you-want-visual-studio-ultimate-for-free-do-you-have-msdn/index.md

 ---
 title: Do you have MSDN at work?
 Use Visual Studio Ultimate for free at home?
+description: "Unlock the full potential of your MSDN subscription!
+Discover how to use Visual Studio Ultimate for free at home and enhance your development skills."
 date: 2012-03-04
 creator: Martin Hinshelwood
 id: "4828"